netdata/netdata/collectors/python.d.plugin/proxysql/README.md

 # ProxySQL monitoring with Netdata

-Monitors ProxySQL backend and frontend performance metrics.
+Monitors database backend and frontend performance metrics.

 It produces: